Introducing an expanded formula for influencing return on learning investment (ROLI)

 ROLI is traditionally calculated using the following formula:

 For many learning initiatives, it can be challenging (if not impossible) to quantify the results of a training intervention in dollars.
 Much work in this field has been accomplished by Jack and Patti Phillips of the ROI Institute, as well as other thought leaders in the field of learning measurement.
 But even if a training investment can be clearly connected to financial outcomes, training can still only achieve ROLI when it leads to changes in behavior that help meet business objectives.
-L&D professionals should be able to measure skill and performance levels before and after training, evaluating:

 • New abilities or skills after training